ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingviewingclusters.md

 {:note: .note}
 {:important: .important}

-# Adding, viewing, and deleting clusters for vCenter Server instances
+# Adding, viewing, and deleting clusters for vCenter Server with NSX-T instances
-{: #vc_addingviewingclusters}
+{: #vc_nsx-t_addingviewingcluster}

 The ESXi servers that you configured when you ordered an instance are grouped as **cluster1** by default.

-You can add your own clusters to VMware vCenter Server instances to expand the compute and storage capacity.
+You can add your own clusters to VMware vCenter Server with NSX-T instances to expand the compute and storage capacity.
 Within a cluster, you can manage ESXi servers for better resource allocation and high availability.
 When no longer needed, delete the added clusters from your instances.

-The delete cluster feature is available only to instances that are deployed in (or upgraded to) V2.3 and later.
-{:note}

 ## Adding clusters to vCenter Server instances
-{: #vc_addingviewingclusters-adding}
+{: #vc_nsx-t_addingviewingclusters-adding}

-The number of clusters that can be added to an instance depends on the instance version:
-* For instances that were deployed in (or upgraded to) V2.5 and later, the number of clusters, hosts, and VMs determines the maximum limit for the number of clusters you can add.
+The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware sizing guidelines and limits for your deployment.
-* For instances that were deployed in (or upgraded to) V2.2 and later, you can add up to 10 clusters.
-* For instances that were deployed in V2.1 or earlier, you can add up to five clusters.

 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){:new_window}.

 ### System settings
-{: #vc_addingviewingclusters-adding-sys-settings}
+{: #vc_nsx-t_addingviewingclusters-adding-sys-settings}

-When you add a cluster for a vCenter Server instance, you must specify the following settings.
+When you add a cluster for a vCenter Server with NSX-T instance, you must specify the following settings.

 #### Cluster name
-{: #vc_addingviewingclusters-adding-cluster-name}
+{: #vc_nsx-t_addingviewingclusters-adding-cluster-name}

 The cluster name must meet the following requirements:
 * Only alphanumeric and dash (-) characters are allowed.